Heat kernel-based p-energy norms on metric measure spaces: Connected homogeneous p.c.f self-similar sets and their glue-ups

-Property (E)(ii) are called piecewise harmonic functions in \cite[Section 5] {Caoqiugu2022adv}, which has a standard iterative construction as in \cite {HermanPeironeStrichartz.2004.PA125} and Dirichlet form theory.
-The iteration part is, for any boundary value of a cell $u_{w}\in l(f_{w}(V_{0})) $, take its next-level harmonic extension $\tilde{u}_{w}\in l(f_{w}(V_{1}))$ such that $\Lambda E(\tilde{u}_{w})=E(u_{w})$ and $\tilde{u} _{w}|_{f_{w}(V_{0})}=u_{w}$.
+To see Property (E)(ii), we show the existence of piecewise harmonic functions (see definition in \cite[Section 5.1]{Caoqiugu2022adv}) using a standard iterative construction as in \cite{HermanPeironeStrichartz.2004.PA125}.
+The iteration part is that, for any boundary value of a cell $ u_{w}\in l(f_{w}(V_{0}))$, by (\ref{TE}), we can take its next-level harmonic extension $\tilde{u}_{w}\in l(f_{w}(V_{1}))$ such that $\Lambda E( \tilde{u}_{w})=E(u_{w})$ and $\tilde{u}_{w}|_{f_{w}(V_{0})}=u_{w}$.
 The iteration starts from $V_{0}$ to $V_{1}$, and from each level-1 cell to level-2 cells in the above way, then finally to $V_{\ast }$.
-The p.c.f. property is very crucial for the piecewise extension to be well-defined, that is, to avoid different values for the same vertex (since the overlap of same-level cells only occurs on the same-level scaling of $V_{0}$).
-Such an extension satisfies the definition of piecewise harmonic functions in \cite[Section 5]{Caoqiugu2022adv}, so by \cite[Section 5.2]{Caoqiugu2022adv} we know that it naturally embeds into $ C(K)$ and this gives an extension to $K$ rather than $V_{\ast }$.
-Therefore $ r_{p}=\rho ^{p\sigma -\alpha }$ and our chosen $\sigma =\sigma _{p}^{\#}$. \end{proof}
+Such an extension satisfies the definition of piecewise harmonic functions in \cite[ Section 5.1]{Caoqiugu2022adv}, so we know by \cite[Section 5.2] {Caoqiugu2022adv} that it embeds into $C(K)$ and this gives an extension to $K$ instead of $V_{\ast }$.

+Therefore, we conclude from above that $K$ satisfies property (E) with $ \sigma $ defined as in (\ref{s1}).
+By (\ref{qnmd}), we have $\sigma =\sigma _{p}^{\#}$, thus